Zoomed Image

 Asset Inventory Dashboard The main dashboard described above

-Additions and Changes Recently added or modified assets -- useful for reviewing what changed since your last check
+Additions and Changes Assets and software installed in the last 7 days, plus a combined Installs/Moves/Additions/Changes log -- useful for reviewing what changed since your last check

-Asset Health Assets with health issues requiring attention (e.g., low disk, outdated OS)
+Asset Health Assets with health issues requiring attention (e.g., banned software, outdated OS, below-minimum specification, not discovered in 30 days).
+See Asset Health.

-Disposal and Obsolescence Assets due for disposal or approaching end of life.
+Disposal and Obsolescence Assets due for disposal in the next 30 days and assets already disposed.
 See Disposal.

 Left-Hand Menu